 1. What are some underrated places to eat in Gurgaon?

-Local favourites include Veer Da Chappar for late-night meals, Civil Line Wala for budget vegetarian food, and smaller sector restaurants that rarely appear on mainstream lists.
+Underrated places to eat in Gurgaon include local favourites such as Veer Da Chappar for late-night meals, Civil Line Wala for budget vegetarian food, and smaller sector restaurants that rarely appear on mainstream lists.

 2. Where can I get late-night food in Gurgaon?